Australian Institute of Health and Welfare (2022) Chronic musculoskeletal conditions, AIHW, Australian Government, accessed 08 October 2022.

 Visit Chronic musculoskeletal conditions for more on this topic.

-AIHW (Australian Institute of Health and Welfare) 2019a.
-Australian Burden of Disease Study: impact and causes of illness and death in Australia 2015.
-Australian Burden of Disease series no. 19.
-Cat. no. BOD 22.
-Canberra: AIHW.
+AIHW (Australian Institute of Health and Welfare) (2021a) Australian Burden of Disease Study: impact and causes of illness and death in Australia 2018, AIHW website, accessed 18 February 2022.

-AOANJRR (Australian Orthopaedic Association National Joint Replacement Registry) 2019.
-Annual report 2019: hip, knee and shoulder arthroplasty.
-Adelaide: AOA.
+AOANJRR (Australian Orthopaedic Association National Joint Replacement Registry) (2021) Annual report 2021: hip, knee and shoulder arthroplasty, AOANJRR, accessed 28 February 2022.

-RACGP (The Royal Australian College of General Practitioners) 2018.
-Guideline for the management of knee and hip osteoarthritis.
-2nd edn.
-Melbourne: RACGP.
+RACGP (The Royal Australian College of General Practitioners) (2018) Guideline for the management of knee and hip osteoarthritis, 2nd edn, RACGP, Melbourne.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.